yeswanth2715/BigdataProject/README.md

 ````bash
 nano mapper.py
 ````
-and add the following code:
+ implemented a sample MapReduce job to analyze the dataset.
+This job calculates the minimum and maximum salaries from the dataset.
+The following Python scripts were used: and add the following code:
 ````bash
 #!/usr/bin/env python
 import sys